mercadopago/devsite-docs/guides/payments/api/receiving-payment-by-card.en.md

 >
 > Payment submission to Mercado Pago

-To continue with Mercado Pago payment process, your backend should know how to receive form information with the generated token and the filled out data.
+To continue with the Mercado Pago payment process, your backend should know how to receive form information with the generated token and the filled out data.

-In the above example, after the `submit` action, your backend should make available a `/process_payment` endpoint, which was defined in the form `action` attribute, to receive all data.
+In the above example, after the `submit` action, your backend should display a `/process_payment` endpoint, which is defined in the form `action` attribute, to receive all data.

-Once the request –with all the collected information– is at your backend, it should be submitted to Mercado Pago through our APIs.
+Once the request –with all the collected information– is in your backend, it should be submitted to Mercado Pago through our APIs.
 The minimum mandatory fields to submit are: `token`,`transaction_amount`, `installments`, `payment_method_id` and `payer.email`.

 For this to work, you should configure your [private key]([FAKER][CREDENTIALS][URL]).
 Also, to interact with our APIs, you should use [Mercado Pago official SDK](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/payments/api/previous-requirements/#bookmark_install_Mercado_Pago_SDK).